 \section{Additional Results}

 This section presents additional results to complement those presented in Section \ref{sec:evaluation}.
-Appendix \ref{app:time-series-results} presents the results from Table \ref{tab:new-combined-results} as time series plots, showing how the mean and standard deviation of the evaluated return changes over the training process.
+Appendix \ref{app:time-series-results} presents the results from Table \ref{tab:new-combined-results} as time series plots, showing how the mean and standard deviation of the evaluated return change over the training process.
 In subsequent tables, the standard deviation is shown following the $\pm$ symbol.

-Appendix \ref{app:evaluation-bpql-mda-cda} and \ref{app:evaluation-low-cda} answers two questions that is not part of the evaluation in Section \ref{sec:evaluation}.
+Appendix \ref{app:evaluation-bpql-mda-cda} and \ref{app:evaluation-low-cda} answer two questions that are not part of the evaluation in Section \ref{sec:evaluation}.
 The questions that these appendices answer are:

 \begin{itemize} \item Appendix \ref{app:evaluation-bpql-mda-cda} answers the question whether the gain in performance is due to the model-based policy introduced in Section \ref{sec:mbpac-model} or due to the adaptiveness of ACDA.
 We evaluate this by modifying the BPQL algorithm such that it uses the MDA policy instead of a direct MLP policy, and compare how that performs against ACDA.
-The results clearly shows that it is the adaptiveness of the interaction layer that is the reason for the strong performance of ACDA. \item Appendix \ref{app:evaluation-low-cda} answers the question whether acting with CDA under a different horizon $h$ than the worst-case delay is better than trying to adapt to varying delays.
-We set up this demonstration by applying CDA with a horizon $h$ that is greater than or equal to sampled delay most of the time, but occasionally a sampled delay exceeds this horizon.
-This kind of CDA does not result in a constant-delay MDP that BPQL and VDPO expects, hence we did not include this in the main evaluation.
-The results in Appendix \ref{app:evaluation-low-cda} shows that while VDPO and BPQL occasionally gains performance in this setting, ACDA is still the best performing algorithm in most cases.
+The results clearly show that it is the adaptiveness of the interaction layer that is the reason for the strong performance of ACDA. \item Appendix \ref{app:evaluation-low-cda} answers the question whether acting with CDA under a different horizon $h$ than the worst-case delay is better than trying to adapt to varying delays.
+We set up this demonstration by applying CDA with a horizon $h$ that is greater than or equal to the sampled delay most of the time, but occasionally a sampled delay exceeds this horizon.
+This kind of CDA does not result in a constant-delay MDP that BPQL and VDPO expect, hence we did not include this in the main evaluation.
+The results in Appendix \ref{app:evaluation-low-cda} show that while VDPO and BPQL occasionally gain performance in this setting, ACDA is still the best performing algorithm in most cases.
 ACDA is always close to the highest performing algorithm in the few cases where ACDA does not achieve the best mean return.
-These results shows that the adaptiveness of the interaction layer provides an increase in performance that cannot be achieved through constant-delay approaches. \end{itemize}
+These results show that the adaptiveness of the interaction layer provides an increase in performance that cannot be achieved through constant-delay approaches. \end{itemize}